munificent/craftinginterpreters/book/chunks-of-bytecode.md

 *sounds* fast. *"Machine code."*

-Compiling directly to the native instruction set the chip supports is what the fastest languages do, and has been since the early days when engineers actually
-<span name="hand">hand-wrote</span> programs in machine code.
+Compiling directly to the native instruction set the chip supports is what the fastest languages do.
+Targeting native code has been the most efficient option since way back in the early days when engineers actually <span name="hand">hand-wrote</span> programs in machine code.

 <aside name="hand">